Learning how to grow mint indoors is simple and useful. It’s one of those special herbs that you can use in just about anything.

 The good news is that mint is extremely easy to grow.
-In fact, mint grows so readily that it can evolve into an invasive garden pest if not kept under strict control!
+In fact, mint grows so readily that it can evolve into an invasive garden pest if not kept under strict control.

 Common Mint Varieties

-Mint belongs to the Mentha genus, and there are over 20 different mint varieties out there.
+The mint family belongs to the Mentha genus, and there are over 20 different mint varieties out there.
 One thing that makes mint so great for growing indoors is that just about every single variety is hardy and easy to grow.